Creative Writing, Poetry & Spoken Word

 Her goal is to influence and educate others in the field of figurative realism and help direct them on a path to success.…

 Visual Arts, Drawing, Painting, Sculpture, Chalk, & Fiber

 Ginny Baughman was born and raised in Dayton, Ohio.
-In 1981 she received a BFA from the University of Dayton and in 2004 received an MA in art education from the Ohio State University, where her master’s thesis topic was on drawing.
+In 1981 she received a BFA from the University of Dayton and in 2004 received an MA in art education from the Ohio State University.
 She has also attended a variety of professional workshops, seminars, and conferences including the Kennedy Center’s National Seminar for Teaching Artists in Washington, D.C.

 Alan Bomar Jones is a professional international actor, teacher, director, and Artist-in-Residence for Ohio Arts Council-supported programs.
 He has 30 years combined teaching experience at Dayton Public Schools, Greene County School District, Sinclair Community College, and Wright State University.
 Alan is also a Resident Artist with the Human Race Theatre Company.
 He is currently the Producing Artistic Director for Town Hall Theatre in Centerville, Ohio.

 As an actor, Alan has appeared in more than 80 professional theatrical productions that have allowed him to work in several cities in the United States and Canada.…

 With over 45 years of experience as a teacher of Dalcroze Eurhythmics and a lifelong performer of chamber music, pianist Terry Boyarsky believes that every person is musical.
 Her thirst for musical collaboration led to chamber music, choral singing, improvisation, folk dance, accompaniment, and creating ceremony.
 She specializes in integrating music and movement into the curriculum.
 Her unique, multifaceted approach evokes deep listening and playful experimentation.